KNowledgeOnWebScale/solid-web-monetization/reports/report1.md

 <!-- As a Grant for the Web grantee it is important that you update the community and the program on the progress of your work.
 This is a chance to brag a little, name where you might have struggled and get feedback from the Web Monetization Community. -->

+## Introduction

+The **Solid decentralization effort** decouples data from services, so that users are in full control over their personal data.
+Since services can not primarily depend on data collection as a primary business model anymore, alternative forms of monetization, such as **micropayments via Web Monetization** are essential for **incentivizing application development**.

+The goals of our project involve **enabling the monetization of Solid application**, **allowing Solid identities to be linked to Web Monetization wallets**, and **incorporating payment processing into Solid’s authentication**.
+In this first report, we share our current progress on this project.

+Learn more about our project here: https://github.com/KNowledgeOnWebScale/solid-web-monetization

 ## Image (optional)

 <!-- Share a project screenshot, a whiteboard doodle, or a photo of your team hard at work. -->